LIFEHUBBER

 What appears notable

-Based on the repository description, the main point of interest is the attempt to combine local retrieval, lower storage use, and privacy-oriented operation in one package.
+Based on the repository description, what readers may want to notice is the attempt to combine local retrieval, lower storage use, and privacy-oriented operation in one package.

 Before using